Optimal Thinning of MCMC Output

-\begin{remark} The computation associated with iteration $j$ of \Cref{alg: the method} is $O(n r_j)$ where $r_j \leq \min(j,n)$ is the number of distinct indices in $\{\pi(1),\dots,\pi(j-1)\}$; the computational complexity of \Cref{alg: the method} is therefore $O(n \sum_{j=1}^m r_j)$.
-For typical MCMC algorithms the computational complexity is $O(n)$, so the computational complexity of \verb+Stein Thinning+ is equal to that for MCMC when $m$ is fixed and higher when $m$ is increasing with $n$, being at most $O(nm^2)$. \end{remark}
+\begin{remark}[Complexity] The computation associated with iteration $j$ of \Cref{alg: the method} is $O(n r_j)$ where $r_j \leq \min(j,n)$ is the number of distinct indices in $\{\pi(1),\dots,\pi(j-1)\}$; the computational complexity of \Cref{alg: the method} is therefore $O(n \sum_{j=1}^m r_j)$.
+For typical MCMC algorithms the computational complexity is $O(n)$, so the complexity of \verb+Stein Thinning+ is equal to that for MCMC when $m$ is fixed and higher when $m$ is increasing with $n$, being at most $O(nm^2)$. \end{remark}

-\begin{remark} In general the indices in $\pi$ need not be distinct.
+\begin{remark}[Re-sampling] In general the indices in $\pi$ need not be distinct.
 That is, \Cref{alg: the method} may prefer to include a duplicate state rather than to include a state which is not useful for representing~$P$.
 Indeed, if $m > n$ then the sequence $(x_{\pi(j)})_{j=1}^m$ must contain duplicates entries. \Cref{prop: optimal converge} in \Cref{sec: theory} clarifies this behaviour. \end{remark}

-\begin{remark} An estimator $\frac{1}{m} \sum_{j=1}^m f(X_{\pi(j)})$ based on \verb+Stein Thinning+ of MCMC output involves random variables $X_{\pi(j)}$ that are highly dependent by construction and therefore standard approaches for construction of confidence intervals that exploit the Markov property cannot be used.
-Instead, we note that caching of the quantities computed during \Cref{alg: the method} enables the KSD of the resulting empirical distribution to be computed.
-This in turn facilitates the deterministic error bound